jorgeepc/dotfiles/README.md

 # dotfiles

-These are my config settings for various apps, editors, etc. I'd suggest not copying them directly but referencing what I have and what ones might make sense for you.
+These are my config settings for various apps, editors, etc. I'd suggest not copying them directly, but you can use them as a reference.

 Enjoy! 😘